 Duggee is growing his own food, watermelons, tomatoes, potatoes and onions.
 The Squirrels discuss what they would like to grow.
 Roly wants to gown an onion.
 Tag wants to grow a carrot.
 Betty wants to grow a cucumber.
 Norrie wants to grow a pumpkin.
 Happy wants to grow a strawberry.
 Duggee can help, he has his Food Growing badge.

 First, they dig a hole, then plant their seeds, cover and water them.
 Now the plants need to be protected.
 The Squirrels suggest they need to be protected from tigers, aliens and dinosaurs.
-Actually, they need protection from greenfly, slugs and birds.
-Duggee suggests they talk tot heir seeds but most of the Squirrels get bored when their seeds don’t talk back.
-Happy, on the other hand, talks for days about diverse topics like:
+Actually, they need protection from greenflies, slugs and birds.
+Duggee suggests they talk to their seeds but most of the Squirrels get bored when their seeds don’t talk back.
+Happy, on the other hand, talk for days about diverse topics including: